Mohammad Jawed

-Mohammad Jawed (born 17 June 1963) is an Indian politician, doctor and Member of Parliament, Loksabha.
+Mohammad Jawed (born 17 June 1963) is an Indian politician, doctor and Member of Parliament, Lok Sabha.
 He has been elected to the Lok Sabha two times from Kishanganj constituency in the 2019 Indian general election and 2024 Indian general election as member of the Indian National Congress.
 He is a Whip of Congress Party in Lok Sabha.

 Before entering the Lok Sabha, he had been a four-time MLA.
 He is also a MBBS doctor and worked as a physician before he entered the politics.

 Early life

 Jawed was born into a political family on 17 June 1963 in Gowabadi village, Kishanganj district, Bihar.
 His father Mohammad Hussain Azad was a congress man and served 6 times as MLA from different Vidhan Sabha constituency in Bihar.

 Jawed did his tenth grade (1979) and intermediate (1981) from The Air Force School (TAFS) in New Delhi.
 He has done MBBS from Govt.
 Medical College, Kashmir university in 1989.
 He worked as a physician in his area for many years Later he moved into politics.